South Florida Tinder Date Leads to Fatal Motorcycle Accident

 Contact an Attorney Today for Help

 Even a skilled motorcycle rider can suffer catastrophic injuries in a single accident.
 The first step to finding a new normal is getting compensation to cover your medical expenses and lost income.
 A motorcycle accident injury attorney can help you rebuild your life.
-Contact Palm Beach County motorcycle accident attorney Scott Smith for a consultation.
+Contact Palm Beach County motorcycle accident attorneys at Smith & Ball Injury Law for a consultation.